-Japan and UNODC share the concern that the aggression against Ukraine - coupled with the takeover by the Taliban in Afghanistan in August 2021- could pose security risks and vulnerabilities.
-Further, the arms stockpiles of those two countries could fall into the hands of traffickers and used in crimes or in terrorist attacks.
-In this context, Japan and UNODC share the view that an integrated approach to contain this threat need to be implemented in countries along potential trafficking routes.
+Japan and UNODC share the concern that the aggression against Ukraine - coupled with the take-over by the Taliban in Afghanistan in August 2021 - could pose security risks and vulnerabilities.
+Further, the arms stockpiles of those two countries could be misused internally and also fall into the hands of traffickers and used in crimes or in terrorist attacks.
+In this context, Japan and UNODC share the view that an integrated approach to contain this threat needs to be implemented in these countries and along potential trafficking routes.